 In the End...

 Despite all the positives, the cracks definitely begin to show during season five.
 Perhaps because of the meandering nature of season four, the writers spend a lot of time placing the focus on Buffy even when it's unnatural.
-Like it or not, but there are times when Giles is more qualified to make decisions than Buffy.
-It's
+Like it or not, there are times when Giles is more qualified to make decisions than Buffy.
+It's not meant to be a slight against her, it's just that he's smarter and more experienced.
+Giles is also willing to make hard choices that Buffy just won't.
+This creeps up again in season seven.
+I appreciate that Buffy's the titular character, but so was Angel on his show, and they were able to push him aside when it made sense.

-Listen, as much as I loved the musical and a handful of episodes from season seven (like the premiere, "Him," and "Conversations with Dead People") it's hard not to feel like Buffy would have been better served by ending with season five.
-Sure, we'd need an extra episode to wrap things up, bug given how powerful the season five finale is, and how mediocre (at best) the final two seasons were, you have to wonder if they should have gone out on top.
+As much as I loved the musical and a handful of episodes from season seven (like the premiere, "Him," and "Conversations with Dead People") it's hard not to feel like Buffy would have been better served by ending with season five.
+Sure, we'd need an extra episode to wrap things up, but given how powerful the season five finale is, and how mediocre (at best) the final two seasons were, you have to wonder if they should have gone out on top.

 Stand out episodes: The Body (top 5), the Gift (top 5), The Replacement, Fool For Love, Checkpoint